BioGenies/AMPBenchmark/README.md

  - **ID**: must contain the sequence ID, as provided in the FASTA headers of the input sequences.
  - **training_sampling**: has to contain the type of negative sampling method used to train the model.
 Possible values are: *AMAP*, *AmpGram*, *ampir-mature*, *AMPlify*, *AMPScannerV2*, *CS-AMPPred*, *dbAMP*, *Gabere&Noble*, *iAMP-2L*, *Wang-et-al*, *Witten&Witten*.
-Remember that a proper benchmark requires you to train your model using every provided sampling method and evaluate it using all sampling methods.
+Remember that a proper benchmark requires you to train your model using every provided sampling method and evaluate it using all sampling methods using appropriate replication.
  - **AMP_probability**: has to be in the range between 0 and 1.

-Exemple data for a random classifer can be downloaded from [Dropbox](https://www.dropbox.com/s/sg93msr3ufvpn4o/sample_data.csv?dl=0).
+Example data for a random classifier can be downloaded from [Dropbox](https://www.dropbox.com/s/sg93msr3ufvpn4o/sample_data.csv?dl=0).

 ### Sequence data

 The input data is hosted on [Dropbox](https://www.dropbox.com/s/uz731rguekt4ysx/AMPBenchmark_public.fasta?dl=0) and [GitHub](https://raw.githubusercontent.com/BioGenies/AMPBenchmark/main/data/AMPBenchmark_public.fasta?token=GHSAT0AAAAAABS4SIUMO3EI6JSQJJ2OC62WYUT5E6A).
+Note that this single file contains data for all replications which should be used separately with appropriate replications of training sets.

+The training data sets are hosted on [Dropbox](https://www.dropbox.com/s/plthn4f0v5y8psi/AMPBenchmark_public.fasta?dl=0) and follow the same naming convention.

 There are two types of the input sequences: